-You can use an API token to authenticate a script or other process with an Atlassian Cloud application.
+You can use an API token to authenticate a script or other process with an Atlassian cloud product.
 You generate the token from your Atlassian account, then copy and paste it to the script.

-If you use two-step verification to authenticate with your Atlassian Cloud site, then your script will need to use a REST API token to authenticate.
+If you use two-step verification to authenticate, your script will need to use a REST API token to authenticate.

 API tokens can be used with the Jira Cloud and Confluence Cloud REST APIs.